Spectral rigidity of two-dimensional Liouville tori: A microlocal trace formula and noncancellation: Proof of Theorem

 and hence

-By choosing a test function $\rho$ such that $\check{\rho}$ is a test function which is compactly supported near some part of the length spectrum, we can detect the contribution of those lengths to the wave trace by evaluating the integral on the right hand side of \eqref{eq:functional calculus} over the diagonal in $X \times X$.
-To find a formula for $e^{i t \sqrt{-\Delta}}$, we will follow a Fourier integral variant of the WKB method, which is widely used in physics.
+By choosing a test function $\rho$ such that $\check{\rho}$ is a bump function which is compactly supported near some part of the length spectrum, we can detect the contribution of those lengths to the wave trace by studying the Schwartz kernel of the operator on the right-hand side of \eqref{eq:functional calculus} and integrating it over the diagonal in $X \times X$.
+To find a formula for $\cos {t \sqrt{-\Delta}}$, we will follow a Fourier integral operator variant of the WKB method.